krishnaxpatel/data-analytics-projects/Project2/README.md

 ![Physical Activity and Quality of Sleep](images/physical_activity_vs_quality_of_sleep.PNG)

-My thought process shifted then to other health and lifestyle factors, such as heart rate, blood pressure, daily steps and sleep disorders.
+My thought process shifted then to other health and lifestyle factors, such as heart rate, blood pressure, and sleep disorders.

 The questions that arose:

-1. Does heart rate increase with higher stress levels depending on the occupation?
+1. Does heart rate increase with higher stress levels?

 2. Does higher blood pressure indicate higher heart rate based on occupation?